pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The rest of the Step 2's description is not affected by this document.

-TODO: Determine what to do about ".
-DELEG" or ".
-DS" queries, which by definition do not have answers in the zone.
+TODO: Determine what to do about "QNAME=.
+QTYPE=DELEG" or "QNAME=.
+QTYPE=DS" queries, which by definition do not have answers in the DNS.

 ### Nameserver Information for Delegation {#nameserver-info}